Biological Safety Cabinets: Class I, II & III Explained - biological safety cabinets classes explained

 How often should BSCs be certified?

-Annually, or after any move, repair, or filter change.
+Annually, and again after any move, repair, or filter change.
 NSF/ANSI 49 requires field certification by a qualified technician using standardized test protocols.

 Can I use a BSC as a fume hood?